-A direct contribution to services, products, processes is not a frequent occasion for research projects.
-However, although the majority of the respondents marked 3 or smaller values on a scale from 0 to 10 for all of the categories, ~ 40 % of the respondents noted that their project results somewhat directly contributed to new/better products and services for the general population from which 18 % of respondents stated to have strongly contributed to benefit the general population.
+Research projects rarely contribute directly to new services, products, or processes.
+Although the majority of respondents marked 3 or smaller values on a scale from 0 to 10 for all of the categories, ~ 40 % of the respondents noted that their project results somewhat directly contributed to new/better products and services for the general population from which 18 % of respondents stated to have strongly contributed to benefit the general population.

-Our definition of social innovation includes outcome orientation which includes both the tangible and non-tangible outcomes.
-Although the direct outcomes are often a rarity among the scientific projects we assume [H] transdisciplinary inclusion of each societal group increases the chances of a direct outcome for that specific group.
+Our definition of social innovation encompasses outcome orientation which includes both the tangible and non-tangible outcomes.
+Although the direct outcomes are often rare among the scientific projects, we assume [H] transdisciplinary inclusion of each societal group increases the chances of a direct outcome for that specific group.

 Intended Effects